LunarG/VulkanSamples/layers/README.md

 ## Layer library example code

+Note that some layers are code-generated and will therefore exist in the <build dir>
 include/xglLayer.h  - header file for layer code layer/Basic.cpp (name=Basic) simple example wrapping a few entrypoints.
 Shows layer features:
                        - Multiple dispatch tables for supporting multiple GPUs.